 Seventy-five years ago, a group of alcoholics, grateful to have found a way to stay sober, wrote the following about their experience with spiritual practice:

 At Cottonwood, we witness the transformative power of the recovery process every day.
 We have seen some who have had profound and dramatic spiritual experiences, and others whose spiritual awakening is more gradual and subtle.
-We know that personal spiritual growth flowers in an atmosphere openness and respect for others spiritual and religious beliefs and emanate that in our holistic drug rehab.
+We know that personal spiritual growth flowers in an atmosphere openness and respect for others spiritual and religious beliefs and emanate that in our holistic mental health treatment and drug rehab.